Package 'impIndicator'

 Description

-Produces a ggplot to show the trend of the species impact.
+Produces a ggplot to show the trend of the species impact indicator.

 Usage